 My group studies all things eccentric (hover over image for names).
 We particularly interested in relativistic stellar and gas dynamics near massive black holes, with applications to our Galactic center, the Andromeda (M31) nucleus and post-starburst galaxies.
 We're also interested in the strange orbits of icy bodies in the outer solar system, and exoplanets!

-NEWS: Aleksey Generozov will be joining the group (Aug 2018) as a JILA Postdoctoral Research Associate!
+NEWS: Aleksey Generozov joined our group (Aug 2018) as a JILA Postdoctoral Research Associate!

 In 2016, I joined the Department of Astrophysical and Planetary Sciences at CU Boulder as an Assistant Professor of Astrophysics, and JILA as an associate member.
 Before this, I was a NASA Einstein & Theoretical Astrophysics Center Postdoctoral Fellow at UC Berkeley.
 I received my Masters and PhD (2012) in Astronomy at Leiden Observatory in the Netherlands, and my undergraduate degree in Physics & Astronomy at the National University of Ireland, Galway.